smattymatty/BaseApp-Django-HTMX-Tailwind/README.md

 **without the need for any custom JavaScript code**.
 Simply load the corresponding template tags, add some data attributes to your HTML elements, and let the magic happen!

-- Seamless Django Integration: The modules are built to work effortlessly with Django's templating system.
+- **Seamless Django Integration:** The modules are built to work effortlessly with Django's templating system.
-- Zero JavaScript Overhead: You don't need to write or manage any custom JavaScript code.
+- **Zero JavaScript Overhead:** You don't need to write or manage any custom JavaScript code.
-- Enhanced User Experience: Add rich interactivity to your web pages with minimal effort.
+- **Enhanced User Experience:** Add rich interactivity to your web pages with minimal effort.
-- Customizable: Tailor the modules to your specific design and functionality needs using intuitive data attributes.
+- **Customizable:** Tailor the modules to your specific design and functionality needs using intuitive data attributes.

 ## ToggledButtonGroup
-Visit [BaseApp/button_examples.html](BaseApp/templates/BaseApp//ui_elements/sections/buttons_examples.html) for an example.
+[button_example_1]](BaseApp/ui_elements/partials/button_example_1.html) for an example.
 ![Gif of buttons changing](https://i.imgur.com/lfe5AWF.gif) The `ToggledButtonGroup` class allows you to create interactive button groups where only one button can be active at a time.
 Clicking a button toggles its active state.
 You can customize the appearance of active buttons, choose the initially active button, and easily manage multiple button groups on your page.